 5. Candidate Engagement Paradigm Shift

-Editor of Leading Industry Newsletter Recruiting Brainfood
+By Hung Lee, Editor of Leading Industry Newsletter Recruiting Brainfood

 “2020 will be the year when employers finally understand why prospective candidates won't talk to them.
 The Internet is already way too noisy and every trick recruiters are trying to improve engagement is simply adding to that noise.
 People are retreating into closed online communities to escape from this unwanted outreach, and this is going to force employers into a paradigm shift in how we communicate with prospective candidates.